 The History of the Beach Boys – If summer had a sound it would be the Beach Boys…surf, sun and California dreaming.
 This presentation will focus on The Beach Boys “sunniest” years from 1962-1967.
 With the use of performance and interview clips, we’ll trace the arc of the Beach Boys’ early career from “Surfin’ U.S.A”., “Fun, Fun, Fun” and “California Girls” to the more mature Pet Sounds, “Good Vibrations” and the abandoned Smile project.
 Surf’s Up!

-A Celebration of The Beatles (White Album) – November 2018 marked the 50th Anniversary of this landmark album.
-As the Beatles only double album it contains a wealth of riches for listeners.
+A Celebration of The Beatles (White Album) – As the Beatles only double album The Beatles (White Album) contains a wealth of riches for listeners.
 However, it also marked the beginning of the end of the world’s greatest band as tensions and musical differences arose during recording.
 The program will include a discussion of the Beatles “back to basics” recording approach and an analysis of key tracks including “Dear Prudence,” “Ob-La-Di, Ob-La-Da,” “While My Guitar Gently Weeps,” and “Helter Skelter.”

-Paul Simon: The Solo Years – In 1957 at age 16 Paul Simon had his first chart success.
-Now aged 77 he has announced his retirement from touring and songwriting.
-What a treasure chest of music he has left behind!
-Using audio visual content, we’ll trace Paul’s post-Simon & Garfunkel career from his first solo hit “Mother and Child Reunion” to his Grammy winning “Still Crazy After All These Years” to the world-wide smash “Graceland.”
-We’ll celebrate Paul’s unique ability to write music of consequence for over 50 years.
+Paul Simon: The Solo Years – Simon & Garfunkel were the most successful musical duo of the Sixties, but called it quits in 1970.
+From the breakup until his retirement in 2018 Paul Simon continued to produce music that was both popular and thought provoking.
+Using audio visual content, we’ll trace Paul’s post-Simon & Garfunkel career from his early solo hits “Mother and Child Reunion”, Kodachrome” and “50 Ways To Leave Your Lover” to his Grammy winning “Still Crazy After All These Years” to the world-wide smash “Graceland” and beyond.
+We’ll celebrate Paul’s unique ability to write solo music of consequence for over 50 years!